Wendy Williams’ Guardianship Explained by a Probate Lawyer

 The same website states that at the start of a guardianship case, the proposed subject of the guardianship is referred to as an “alleged incapacitated person” (AIP) because their alleged inability to handle their own affairs is only the petitioner’s opinion.
 In other words, the AIP’s incapacitation has not yet been proven.

-The courts generally do their due diligence in ensuring that a guardianship is actually warranted before granting one since this type of arrangement can severely limit a person’s rights.
-If, after reviewing evidence and testimony, the court declares the AIP to be incapacitated, then the proposed Article 81 guardian must complete guardianship training and be approved by the court prior to being officially appointed to their role.
-While it is usually a family member who acts as a person’s guardian, the court can also appoint a previously trained guardian or social service agency to take on the role, according to the New York State Unified Court System website.
+The courts generally do their due diligence in ensuring that guardianship is actually warranted before granting it since this type of arrangement can severely limit a person’s rights.
+If, after reviewing evidence and testimony, the court declares the AIP to be incapacitated, then the proposed guardian must complete guardianship training and be approved by the court prior to being officially appointed to their role.

 The same site goes on to state that an Article 81 guardian can be appointed to manage a person’s welfare, property or both.
 Once a guardian is appointed, the judge will specify what decisions the guardian can make and what decisions the incapacitated person can make based on the latter’s needs.